Blotch3D/Blotch3D/README.md

 input to the 3D window may need to be conveyed to other threads in a multi-threaded application.

+If you are developing a multithreaded app, as with any such app be sure to follow the required protocols: For a 64-bit app on 64-bit hardware, all primitive data types are naturally thread safe (i.e. any single primitive type 64-bits long or less doesn't need to be protected by a mutex).
+Otherwise you need to protect the complex data with a mutex in all threads that access it and specifically avoid deadlocks between multiple mutexes, or just access it via EnqueueCommand or EnqueueCommandBlocking.

-Most Blotch3D objects must be Disposed when you are done with them.
+Most Blotch3D objects must be Disposed when you are done with them but not otherwise terminating the program.
 You can check the IsDisposed member to see if an object has been disposed.

 See the examples and use IntelliSense for more information.